madeline j. maldonado gutierrez (she/ella)

 In the Milky Way galaxy, cool and dim M-dwarfs constitute the majority of the stellar population.
 However, their intrinsic faintness has posed challenges for many telescopes in obtaining high precision photometry.
 Throughout the 2010s, NASA's Kepler mission primarily targeted Sun-like stars, leading to the discovery of thousands of exoplanets—planets orbiting stars beyond our solar system.
 In contrast, NASA's Transiting Exoplanet Survey Satellite (TESS) is specifically designed to study redder stars, such as M-dwarfs, which are more likely to host smaller, rocky planets similar to Earth.
 This project focuses on identifying transiting planets around M-dwarfs, characterized by periodic decreases in brightness due to planetary eclipses of stars in our field of view.
 We have developed a custom algorithm in Python to process TESS images, extract and clean photometry, detect orbital periods of transiting planets, and validate the authenticity of these planet candidates.
 We tested our transit detection and vetting algorithm on 49 confirmed transiting planets with published planet masses, along with 126 planet candidates from the TESS mission, known as TESS Objects of Interest (TOI).
 The recovery rates were approximately 61.91% for TOIs and 62% for the confirmed nearby M-dwarfs planets.
 Through the research project, we aimed to establish a methodology that yields a high number of validated transiting exoplanets, potentially uncovering previously undetected planets missed by the TESS mission.

-Advisor: Dax Feliz
+Advisor: Dr. Dax Feliz (PI: Dr. Ruth Angus)

 The Effect of OB-type Stars on the Star Formation Rate in Star Clusters